corda/corda-docs/content/en/docs/cdl/cdl/ledger-evolution-view/output-states.md

 # Output States

-Transaction Output states take a similar form to the Smart Contract view and are shown at the end of an arrow coming out of the transaction:
+Transaction output states take a similar form to the Smart Contract view and are shown at the end of an arrow coming out of the transaction:

 {{< figure zoom="../resources/cdl-agreement-ledger-evolution-tx1.png" width="500" title="Click to zoom image in new tab/window" >}}